Manaslu Circuit Trek

 Teahouses serve as rest stops and places for meals, while acclimatization days, especially around Samagaon (3,530 m), allow trekkers to adapt safely to the increasing altitude.
 This middle portion of the trail blends cultural immersion with physically demanding hiking on rugged paths, preparing trekkers for the high mountain passes.

 The final stages of the trek are the most challenging and visually striking.
-From Samdo (3,875 m) to Dharmasala (4,460 m), and across Larkya La Pass (5,106 m) to Bhimtang (3,590 m), trekkers face steep ascents, possible snowfields, and harsh high-altitude conditions that test endurance.
+From Samdo (3,875 m) to Dharmasala (4,460 m), and across Larkya La Pass (5,106 m) to Bhimtang (3,590 m), trekkers face steep ascents, snow-covered sections and high-altitude conditions that test endurance.

 After crossing the pass, the descent continues gradually through Tilje (2,300 m) and eventually back toward Kathmandu, passing terraced villages, forests, and river valleys once again.
 This concluding stretch feels reflective, allowing trekkers to absorb a sense of accomplishment while enjoying the final views.
 Covering approximately 177–180 km over 12–16 days, the route offers a balanced mix of adventure, cultural exploration, and Himalayan scenery.